A Stochastic Conservative Field Transfer Method for Black-box Multiscale and Multiphysics Coupling: Numerical Comparison

 For localization, we make use of a uniform grid search implemented in PCMS \cite{merson2025pcms} with the number of grid cells in each direction given by \(nx=ny=\text{int}(L\sqrt{\# \text{elements}})\), where \(L\) is the characteristic size of the domain.
 The localization grid size was chosen to balance performance against memory use.
 The localization method is critical to achieving performance during initialization, however in a black-box coupling scenario, where no source discretization is available, there is limited opportunity to control the localization procedures.
 Furthermore, some black-box source fields such as machine-learned surrogates may not require explicit global-to-local mapping.

-Some of the largest MC cases exceeded available memory on the GPU and are omitted from the plot.
-Future implementations can mitigate this by performing batching of the point evaluations.

-The initialization cost for each method (Figure~\ref{fig:initialization-cost}) scales with the number of elements and number of sample points.
-The initialization cost for the RBF method is the greatest for all mesh sizes tested due to the iterative method for radius adaptation.
+The initialization cost for each method (Figure~\ref{fig:initialization-cost}) scales with the number of elements.
+The initialization cost for the RBF method is high due to the iterative method for radius adaptation.
 Although this increases the initialization cost, minimizing the number of source points reduces the online cost.
-The initialization cost for the MI and MC cases are similar.
-The MC results are reported for a single realization as there is minimal variation due to the nearly uniform distribution of target points in the source mesh.
-Methods such as variance reduction that could reduce the number of sample points needed for the MC cases could make the performance of the MC method faster than the mesh intersection method.
+The initialization cost for the MI and MC cases is similar for the smaller meshes, but the MC initialization cost becomes higher as the mesh size increases.
+This is because the control-variate Monte Carlo method requires localizing the sample points associated with each target element in the source mesh, as well as localization of the target nodes to evaluate the control field \(g\) needed for the residual construction.
+The MC results are reported for a single realization as there is minimal variation due to the nearly uniform distribution of target points and sample points in the source mesh.
 Since the initialization only needs to be done once for a pair of fixed meshes, this cost is amortized across coupling steps.

 The online cost (Figure~\ref{fig:runtime-cost}) is the cost of performing a single field transfer operation once the initialization is complete.
 Due to the local nature of the solution methodology, the RBF method incurs the lowest cost for all mesh sizes.
-For all mesh sizes, the mesh intersection method was faster, but maintained similar linear scaling with the number of elements as the MC method.
-The online cost of the MC method does not vary across realizations.
+For most mesh sizes, the control-variate Monte Carlo method has an online cost comparable to the mesh-intersection method, with MI slightly higher at the largest mesh size.
+Both MI and MC maintain similar scaling with the number of elements, since both methods require assembling a Galerkin load contribution and solving the target system during each coupling iteration.
+The online cost of the MC method does not vary significantly across realizations.

-The data from Figure~\ref{fig:runtime-cost} is replotted normalized by the number of elements in Figure~\ref{fig:throughput}.
-This shows an initial drop off in the cost per element as the amount of parallel work increases to overcome the latencies associated with launching GPU work and a plateau indicating linear scaling with the number of elements.
-The onset of the plateau for all three methods starts at around $10^5$ elements.
+The data from Figure~\ref{fig:runtime-cost} are replotted normalized by the number of elements in Figure~\ref{fig:throughput}.
+This shows an initial drop in the cost per element as the amount of parallel work increases, which helps amortize the latencies associated with launching GPU work.
+For larger meshes, the cost per element reaches a plateau, indicating approximately linear scaling with the number of elements.
+The onset of the plateau starts at around \(10^5\) elements for all three methods.
+In this regime, RBF has the lowest online cost per element, while MI and MC have comparable per-element costs, with MC remaining slightly lower than MI for the largest mesh sizes.